 Producing audience insights is a big challenge for B2B marketers

-This is a problem that demand and ABM professionals need to address, because account insights form a vital link in the value chain that delivers the business results we are all seeking.
+This is a problem that demand generation and account based marketing professionals need to address, because account insights form a vital link in the value chain that delivers the business results we are all seeking.
 Here’s a simple view of that value chain:

 - Deeper audience insights, particularly at an account level, enable greater engagement.

 - Greater levels of engagement support the development of increased personalisation, as we have more touchpoints and data to work with.